rust-lang/rust/src/doc/book/ffi.md

 Here is a contrived example.
 Let's say some C library has a facility for registering a callback, which gets called in certain situations.
 The callback is passed a function pointer and an integer and it is supposed to run the function with the integer as a parameter.
-So we have function pointers flying across the FFI interface in both directions.
+So we have function pointers flying across the FFI boundary in both directions.

 ```rust
 use std::os::raw::c_int;